TylerPetri/go-design-patterns/readme.md

 ## REPOSITORY

 An intermediary layer between an application's business logic and data storage\
-Ablt to switch databases with ease
+Ablt to switch databases with ease\
+Able to test without connecting to database